Mandatory Disclosure Rule

 Required documents can slightly vary depending upon whether a party is seeking temporary provisions or initial, supplemental, and permanent financial relief.
 There are differences between temporary financial relief and initial, supplemental, and permanent financial relief.
 One difference is that there are many other requirements needed in addition to the three also required for temporary provisions.
 There are numerous additional statements and documents required on top of the financial affidavit, tax information, and earned income documentation.

-How Does a Judge Determine Which Documents are Shared
+How Does a Judge Determine Which Documents Are Shared

 Depending on what information is disclosed between parties, a judge may order the sharing of even more documents.
 Not all the forms listed in the Waiver of Mandatory Disclosure are required to be provided to the opposing party.
 However, signing and filling out the waiver does not mean that additional documents may be ordered or needed by the court.